 Dr. Leber is active at both the state and national level.
 She has served as a Board Member for the Connecticut Society of Health System Pharmacists were she received the Paul Pierpaoli Award.
-Within ASHP she has served as the Director-at-Large for the Section of Inpatient Care Practitioners Executive Committee and served on the Council for Education and Workforce Development, and the Section Advisory Group on Medication Safety and Advancing Pharmacy Practice with Technicians (APPT).
+Within ASHP she has served as the Director-at-Large for the Section of Inpatient Care Practitioners Executive Committee and served on the Council for Education and Workforce Development, Council on Pharmacy Practice and the Section Advisory Group on Medication Safety, Advancing Pharmacy Practice with Technicians (APPT) and Small and Rural Hospitals.

 Immediate Past President: Nicholas Tessier, PharmD, MBA, BCPS is the Director of Pharmacy for William W. Backus and Windham Hospital.
 He earned his Doctor of Pharmacy through the University of Rhode Island and then completed a general practice residency at the University of Nebraska Medical Center.
 He earned a Master of Business Administration program through the University of Connecticut and also completed the ASHP Pharmacy Leadership Institute training.
 His professional interests involve medication safety, leadership development, and maximizing clinical informatics.